-A poor customer experience is a major obstacle to the success of small business
+A poor customer experience is a major obstacle for your brand’s content strategy success

 Across the U.S. small business owners are under siege as more sales go online and customers, used to the make-the-customer-happy-even-if-loses-money ways of many online retailers hungry to eat up market share, aren’t very forgiving of a poor in-store experience.